 This recipe does not use whole bone for the calcium source.
 If you plan to only make this raw cat food recipe, a less powerful grinder or food processor will be adequate to mince the protein and muscle/organ meats.

-We advise against purchasing pre-ground mince from your butcher or supermarket.
+We advise against purchasing pre-ground mince or pet food mince from your butcher or supermarket.
 There is a higher risk of bacteria in pre-packaged mince.

 In addition to the meat grinder, we also use the following items when making this raw recipe: